LogJamb-Josh/CodingChallenge-WpfLinqDeliveryHealthKForce/readme.md

 Otherwise, the feedback was that I appeared to have a fair grasp of the tech and did a good job.
 I felt like they were sincere.

 ## My Opinion
 I think this was a WPF app.
-I spent the first 30+ minutes figuring out how a WPF app works.
+I spent the first 30 minutes figuring out how a WPF app works.
 I suppose this demonstrates that I have the ability to learn and adapt.
 It very much reminded me of finals week back in Computer Science school.
-But, I'm not a WPF developer.
+But, I'm not a WPF guy.
 I'm working with Blazor.
 If they had just asked me about my Linq experience, I could have sent them the [other 2 day test I just took](https://github.com/LogJamb-Josh/CodingChallenge-DemoWebApiApex)

 ## Final Result
 On 3/7/2022, I got a call saying I didn't get an offer on this job.
 One reason was because I was seeking full-time employment instead of being a contractor.
 I made it clear in every conversation I was seeking a full time full stack Blazor/C#/Azure position.
 This whole thing was a waste of time from the beginning.
 Very frustrating.